By Andrew Bosworth

-Afterward, Senior Rachel Gustin spoke about Philadelphia teen Michael Levin, who uprooted his whole life to become an IDF paratrooper.
+Afterward, senior Rachel Gustin spoke about Philadelphia teen Michael Levin, who uprooted his whole life to become an IDF paratrooper.
 Levin was given leave to visit his family when war broke out.
 After the visit, Levin returned to fight with his unit and fell in battle after the first day.
-“I have never seen someone love Israel as much,” said a soldier who served alongside Levin.
+“I have never seen someone love Israel as much,” a soldier who served alongside Levin said.
 He is buried alongside 3,600 other soldiers on Har Herzl.

 Then, Junior Allison Kessler chanted the El Male Rachamin, praying for everlasting protection in the Garden of Eden as the resting place for all of those who died protecting their country.

 The Tekes concluded with a montage of images of soldiers with much more hope than the earlier montage, with Avenu Shebashamayim playing in the background, the prayer for strengthening the land of Israel and uniting all together.
 The montage was followed by the singing of Israel’s national anthem Hatikvah with live footage from Israel, marking the transition from Yom HaZikaron to Yom HaAtzmaut.